 Continuing Professional Development (CPD) is a common requirement in professions where a person’s work can have a serious impact on colleagues, organisations or clients.
 Traditionally, indivduals would be obliged to study for a set number of hours per year, with no adjustments to suit circumstances, but in the modern workplace this is tailored to suit individual and business needs.
 Good CPD improves knowledge, skills, productivity and individual careers.

 The highest performing businesses learn from successes and mistakes quickly, giving them the agility to react to change.
 We believe that people and organisations who are serious about long-term viability should be committed to CPD.

 For employers, planning a person’s CPD to suit business needs is a more efficient use of time and money.
 Many organisations book the same training course and recommend the same books year after year, when they could benefit from having a team with more diverse skills and knowledge.

 For individuals, CPD is a way to advance your career or plan a career change.
-This policy is designed to benefit you, employers and your clients, by helping you to identify, plan and reflect on your learning more effectively.
+This policy is designed to benefit you, your employers and your clients, by helping you to identify, plan and reflect on your learning more effectively.

 Making CPD agile

 The four Agile Values can be seen as a list of priorities, so while all the items in this list are important, the items on the left are prioritised over the items on the right:

 - Individuals and interactions over processes and tools

 - Customer collaboration over contract negotiation